mcaines-acadia/tracks/winter2025/index.md

 layout: default
 ---

 The following links provide recordings of our works for the semester as well as some voice predominant recordings.
-Please use these liberally as you internalize this music so you eventually memorize our required pieces.
+Please use these liberally so that you internalize this music.
 You are also able to download any tracks that you wish to use.

 ### Flight Song